Approaching the Past 2013/14 Vancouver

 The third event for 2012/13 took place at Mackenzie House on February 27.
 Janet Schwartz, Museum Site Coordinator, talked about Mackenzie House programming and provided insight into the lives of William Lyon Mackenzie and his family, including his three daughters, his mother and his wife.
 Danielle Urquhart, Program Officer, provided a history of the printing press and newspapers from 19th century Upper Canada.
 Participants explored the printing press program and went home with a copy of Mackenzie’s newspaper, with their name on it, which they typeset themselves.
 Although Chris Raible was not able to attend due to a snowstorm, his handouts were included in the resource folders.

-The fourth and final event of the season, Toronto: Multiple Voices, Multiple Lives, took place at the City of Toronto Archives, Casa Loma, and Spadina House.
+The fourth and final event of the season, Toronto: Multiple Voices, Multiple Lives, took place at the City of Toronto Archives, Casa Loma, and Spadina House on May 1.
 Archives staff demonstrated their Ward-based programming that focuses on how the area known as The Ward was represented visually over time.
 Sarah Bassnett, curator of the exhibit, spoke about the many lenses used to “picture” the Ward and explained how her exhibit was organized by various publications, including community-based newspapers, the Toronto Globe, and municipal photographs.
 The exhibit demonstrated how the images of immigrants were used in different ways.
 At Spadina House, led by Doug Fyfe, Program Officer, participants role-played particular interest groups to ask the wealthy Austin family for financial support.
 Mr. Fyfe also shared with us the story of the rise and fall of Sir Henry Pellat, Toronto entrepreneur and owner of Casa Loma.